Wizards turn down the Jazz as Bradley Beal lets loose for 37

 Avdija hot off the bench

-Since forward Kyle Kuzma rejoined the team after a brief stay in the league’s coronavirus protocols and sent Avdija back to his usual spot on the bench, the 20-year-old from Israel has had three strong games in a row — and logged double-digit scoring for three straight games for the first time in his career, finishing with 11 points and seven rebounds Saturday.
+Since forward Kyle Kuzma rejoined the team after a brief stay in the league’s coronavirus protocols and sent Avdija back to his usual spot on the bench, the 20-year-old from Israel has had three strong games in a row — and logged double-digit scoring for three consecutive games for the first time in his career, finishing with 11 points and seven rebounds Saturday.

 His performance against Utah was perhaps the most impressive.
 Avdija played deft defense against both Jordan Clarkson and Donovan Mitchell in key possessions in the first half and was critical to their second-quarter bounce-back with two huge three’s.
 He ended the first half with eight points.